Chayei Sarah: Fourth reading—Genesis 24:27–52

 In the fourth reading, the servant blessed God for steadfast faithfulness to Abraham.
 Rebekah ran and told everything to her mother's household.
 Rebekah's brother Laban ran out to the servant at the spring, and when he saw the nose-ring and the bands on Rebekah's arms, and when he heard his sister tell the story, Laban invited the servant to their house, had the camels unloaded and fed, and had water brought to bathe the feet of the servant and his party.
 But the servant would not eat before he had told his tale.
 The servant told how God had greatly blessed Abraham with sheep and cattle, silver and gold, male and female slaves, camels and asses, and a son and sole heir.
-The servant told how Abraham made him swear to go to Abraham's kindred to get Isaac a wife, and that God would send an angel to make his errand successful.
+The servant told how Abraham made him swear to go to Abraham's kindred to get Isaac a wife and that God would send an angel to make his errand successful.
 And the servant told how he met Rebekah at the well.
-The servant then asked whether or not they meant to treat Abraham with true kindness, and Laban and Bethuel answered that the matter had been decreed by God and Rebekah could go and be Isaac's wife.
+The servant then asked whether or not they meant to treat Abraham with true kindness, and Laban and Bethuel answered that God had decreed the matter and Rebekah could go and be Isaac's wife.
 The servant bowed low to God.
 The fourth reading ends here.